FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

     6 oShell     20   0 34516  5492  2040 S  0.0  0.0  0:00.35 python /oShell.py
 ```

-This tells us that the `enable` command is part of the `/oShell.py` script, rather than an external binary.
+This tells us that the `enable` command is part of the `/oShell.py` Python script, rather than an external binary.

 Now we know what process it is, we can run `strace` using `htop` in one window, while running `enable` in the other.
-To run `strace`, we just need to press `s` on the process when shown in `htop`.
+To run `strace`, we just need to press <kbd>s</kbd> on the process when shown in `htop`:
 ```
 {st_mode=S_IFCHR|0666, st_rdev=makedev(5, 0), ...}) = 0
 ioctl(3, TIOCGWINSZ, {ws_row=0, ws_col=0, ws_xpixel=0, ws_ypixel=0}) = 0